Renoo1211/Portofolio/README.md

 ## 📖 About

-This project is my personal portfolio website, created to showcase my skills, projects, certifications, and experiences as an Information Systems student and aspiring Web Developer.
+This project is my personal portfolio website, created to showcase my skills, projects, certifications, and experiences as an Information Systems student and aspiring Data Analyst.

 The website focuses on a clean design, smooth user experience, responsive layouts, and interactive animations while maintaining fast performance.